Last updated August 13, 2021

 Washtenaw County Health Department (WCHD) COVID-19 Vaccine Clinic Questions

 What vaccine does WCHD have?

 WCHD is receiving and administering Pfizer, Moderna, and Janssen (Johnson & Johnson) vaccines.

 Can I choose which vaccine I get?

-We encourage you to get the first vaccine available to you.
+All three vaccines are safe and effective.
 We list what vaccine will be provided at each of our clinics on our website.
 If you would prefer a specific vaccine, you can choose to schedule at a clinic with that vaccine.

 I got my first dose of vaccine somewhere else.
 Can I get my second dose from WCHD?

 If you have already gotten your 1st dose of Pfizer or Moderna vaccine, you should get your 2nd dose from the same provider.
 If that is not possible and you need a 2nd dose, you may come to one of the vaccine clinics on our vaccination page.
 Be sure to check the listing for a clinic providing the brand you need.
 Bring your shot record card.